wintertideheir/virtuous-hummingbird/README.md

 # Aikaterine

-Aikaterine is an architecture for the organization and advancement of personal quality.
+Aikaterine is an architecture for the organization and advancement of virtue.